Home

 • Microsoft Clarity: free, many features for start-ups & SMEs

-• Google Forms/Feedback Tools: free of charge, ready for immediate use, no previous knowledge required
+• Google Forms / Feedback Tools: free, ready for immediate use, no prior knowledge required

 What are the typical problems with user analysis?

-There are always technical, organizational or methodological problems in user analysis:
+There are always technical, organisational or methodological problems in user analysis:

-It often fails because no one does anything with the results.
-The UX research fails as a result or meets with internal resistance (“We've always done it this way.”).
+• Results get stuck in the company: It often fails because no one acts on the results.
+The UX research sits unused or meets internal resistance (“We’ve always done it this way.”).

 How do I carry out a GDPR-compliant user analysis?